Weekend Getaways

 Paris is full of beautiful bridges.
 (Photo: Getty Images)

 With its rich heritage and staggering array of compelling monuments that celebrate the past, it’s easy to categorize Paris as a postcard city.
-But the French capital has evolved considerably in the past decade, with experiences that demonstrate just how well the city’s storied traditions can exist proudly alongside its many innovations.
+But the French capital has evolved considerably, with experiences that demonstrate just how well the city’s storied traditions can exist proudly alongside its many innovations.

 Montmartre Hill that overlooks the city